metabase/metabase/docs/administration-guide/databases/google-analytics.md

 To get the **Client ID** and **Client Secret**, follow Google's Cloud Platform Help on [how to create an OAuth client ID](https://support.google.com/cloud/answer/6158849?hl=en).
 For application type, select "Desktop App" (this avoids a `redirect_uri_mismatch` when requesting **Auth Codes**).

 ### Enabling Google Analytics API
-To enable the Google Analytics API, see [Enable and disable APIs](https://support.google.com/googleapi/answer/6158841?hl=en).
+To enable the Google Analytics API, go to this page in the Google Cloud Platform console: https://console.cloud.google.com/apis/api/analytics.googleapis.com/overview.
+Double check that the previously created project is selected and click on "Enable".

+For further documentation please refer to [Enable and disable APIs](https://support.google.com/googleapi/answer/6158841?hl=en).

 ##### Adding the API scopes